dcarrano/tacky/README.md

 Welcome to Tacky!
 This program is designed to make it easier for Windows users to name your tacks in _Sid Meier's Civilization 6_.

-TL; DR: While _Civilization 6_ is running, hit CTRL-SHIFT-T to bring up a menu to select tack names.
+TL; DR: While _Civilization 6_ is running, press CTRL-SHIFT-T to bring up a menu to select tack names.

 <h1>What Tacky Does</h1>